Back to articles list Articles Cookbook

 ORDER BY

-The ORDER BY statement in SQL, like GROUP BY, is used with the SELECT statement.
-It is used to sort the selected data into either ascending or descending order.
+The ORDER BY statement is used with the SELECT statement.
+It sorts the selected data into either ascending or descending order.
 A single column or multiple columns can be selected and sorted in this way.

 It is important to note that the statement will sort data in ascending order by default.
 To sort in descending order, the keyword DESC must be included.

 Let’s look at the diamonds again.
 This time, a customer would like a diamond pendant.
-We want to see the available stones in ascending order of carat weight, so we use ORDER BY:
+We want to see the available stones in descending order by carat weight, so we use ORDER BY:

 SELECT *